evernym/sgl/docs/reference.md

 ```JSON
 {"id": "Fred"}
 ```

+Normally, conditions like this test for an `id` that __equals__ the specified value.
+However, other operators can be used instead.
+This allows tests such as `>`, `!=`, and `like` (regex).
+Conditions that evaluate custom scalar properties work the same way.
+See [Custom Properties](custom-properties.md) for more details.

 #### Condition with roles
-This variant requires one or more principals to hold a role:
+This variant requires the specified value to be in the `roles` set belonging to one or more of the principals seeking a privilege:

 ```JSON
 {"n": 3, "roles": "friend"}
 ```

 The `n` field is optional.
 If omitted, `"n": 1` is assumed.

+Conditions that evaluate custom array/set properties work the same way.
+See [Custom Properties](custom-properties.md) for more details.

 #### Condition with any
 This variant provides boolean OR features.
 It requires a match against